Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Advanced_Algorithms/Report.md

       - Use 1 to show there's an edge.
       - Use 0 if there's no edge.

-`print:`

-- Start by printing the list of vertices to show all the nodes in the graph.
-- After that, print the header for the adjacency matrix, and then call the `print_matrix` function to display the matrix itself.

 ### 3. Visualise some code

 Initialised to the graph below, with the vertex list and edge list labelled in it.